L'histoire D'Izabella Miko - written by Jason Smilovic

 At the age of 14 Izabella left Warsaw for Biennale to study ballet in a summer workshop, where an American choreographer discovered her, and invited her to NYC to study ballet on a scholarship.
 On her fifteenth birthday Izabella left Warsaw, Poland, with her mother in tow, for New York, New York.
 Her mom stayed with her for two weeks to aid with the acclimation.
 Izabella moved into a small apartment in Harlem.
 She moved soon after a woman died of causes unknown on the 4th floor of the tenement.

 Izabella auditioned for the highly acclaimed SAB (School of American Ballet) and, soon after her acceptance, moved into the SAB dormitory.
 Studying ballet is not an inexpensive endeavor-point shoes are $60 a pair and you go through one pair in a week.
-Izabella took odd jobs cleaning bathrooms and mirrors in the dance studio, worked in an Israeli electronic store and babysat to earn extra money.
+Izabella took odd jobs cleaning bathrooms and mirrors in the dance studio, sold batteries on Times Square and babysat to earn extra money.

 After two and one-half years at the SAB Izabella suffered an injury to her vertebrae.
 Her knees followed and her ankles weren't too far behind.
 She quit dancing and returned to Poland, depressed and disenchanted.